 - The cancellation of an event must be made at least one business day prior to the scheduled reservation.

-- Reservations are nontransferable from one organization or individual to another.
-If a requested date is no longer needed, the organization/ individual must inform the Campus Center/Cabaret management (firstname.lastname@example.org) at least one week in advance of the event so that the date can be assigned to a group on the Cabaret wait-list.
-A “no show” on the part of an organization/individual may cause loss of reservation privileges in the future and/or a potential fine.
+- Reservations are nontransferable.
+If a requested date is no longer needed, the organization/ individual must inform the Campus Center/Cabaret Management at least one week in advance of the event so that the date can be reassigned.
+A “no show” on the part of an organization/individual may cause loss of reservation privileges in the future or result in a fine.

-- Once confirmed, the primary contact’s name as listed on the original request form cannot be changed without the approval of Campus Center/Cabaret management (email@example.com).
+- Once confirmed, the primary contact’s name as listed on the original request form cannot be changed without the approval of Campus Center/Cabaret Management.
 Any changes must be confirmed at least one week in advance of the event date.
-The primary contact will serve as the main point of contact for Campus Center/Cabaret management and Cabaret staff.
+The primary contact will serve as the main point of contact for Campus Center/Cabaret Management and Cabaret Staff.

-- A Television/Radio/Film Form must be completed, signed, and submitted to the Campus Center/Cabaret management prior to the event in order to film or record the event (see TRF Office).
+- An on campus A1 Film Permit (see TRF Office) must be completed, signed, and submitted to the Campus Center/Cabaret Management prior to the event in order to film or record the event.

-- A prop Weapon Approval Form must be completed, signed, and submitted to Campus Center/Cabaret Management prior to the event in order to use prop weapons as part of the event, performance, or set dressing.
+- Any use of prop weapons or fight choreography must be approved through ECPD, and confirmation of approval submitted to Campus Center/Cabaret Management prior to the event in order to use prop weapons as part of the event, performance, or set dressing.

 - The Cabaret’s maximum capacity is as follows: Seated= 120; Standing= 200.
 These counts are not to be exceeded at any time and include cast, crew, staff, and audience.

-- Smoking, alcohol, illegal drugs, and the use of candles or open flames are strictly prohibited in the Cabaret.
+- Smoking, alcohol, illegal drugs, the use of candles or open flames, and any type of haze or fog machine are strictly prohibited in the Cabaret.
 The use of liquids or food items during a performance is also prohibited without prior approval.

 - All means of egress must remain clear at all times so as to allow for clear access to exits in the event of an emergency.

-- Cabaret users must meet their Cabaret staff member(s) in the space at the setup time noted on this form.
-Any changes in crew needs must be arranged at least one week in advance through the Campus Center/Cabaret management (firstname.lastname@example.org).
+- Cabaret users must meet the assigned Cabaret Staff in the space at the set-up time noted on their event confirmation.
+Any changes in crew needs must be arranged at least one week in advance through the Campus Center/Cabaret Management.

 - Students, organizations, and departments are responsible for cleanup of the space.
 If the space is left in an unsatisfactory condition, there will be a minimum cleaning charge of $25.00.